Sanix-Darker/sanixdk.xyz/content/blogs/why-i-am-so-fast-on-my-terminal.md

 ---

 If you've ever watched me work in a terminal, you might wonder how I navigate so quickly between tasks, manage Git repositories, and execute complex workflows in seconds.
-The answer isn't magic—it's **ruthless optimization through aliases and shortcuts**.
+The answer isn't magic - it's **ruthless optimization through aliases and shortcuts**.

 After 5 years of working in terminals, I've accumulated a lot of aliases, custom functions, and Git shortcuts that make me exponentially faster.
 This post breaks down my most-used commands and shows you how to build your own velocity-enhancing toolkit.